KyleKun/one_second_diary/README.md

 ## Features

 - [X] Record up to 10 seconds of video (1080p resolution)
+- [X] Pick videos from gallery
 - [X] Add or edit subtitles in the videos
-- [X] Add automatic or manual geotagging in the videos
+- [X] Add automatic or manual geotagging on top of the videos
-- [X] Choose the date format and color to show in video
+- [X] Choose the date format and color to show on top of the videos
 - [X] Create profiles to save videos separately
 - [X] View all recorded days in a calendar
-- [X] Generate custom movies with all videos or selected videos only
+- [X] Generate custom movies by periods or selected videos only
 - [X] Receive scheduled daily notifications
 - [X] Dark Mode
 - [X] Available in 7 languages